top of page

 Recordings

-Over the years, I have done a fair bit of recording, including seven solo albums and two duo albums as FUNI with Bára Grímsdóttir.
+Over the years, I have done a fair bit of recording, including seven solo albums and two duo albums as FUNI with Bára Grímsdóttir, along with session work for other people.
 My most recent solo album, Hadelin was released in March 2017 and one of the tracks was nominated for the best traditional song award in the 2018 BBC Folk Awards.
 Scroll down to see some reviews.

 Chris Foster Hadelin English folk album cover design